ccoors/game_of_life/README.md

     ./build_windows_static_x{86,64}.sh

 ## Development
-This project relies on several optimizations done by modern compilers like return value optimization (RVO) and move-semantics in the C++ Standard library.
+This project relies on several optimizations done by modern compilers and linkers like return value optimization (RVO).
 Therefore, things like return-by-value are used in most cases to improve readability.